Blog

 False: During puberty, a woman’s ovaries hold about 400,000–500,000 eggs, and throughout her childbearing years, only 400–500 may be suited for ovulation.
 With so many remaining, there’s no evidence that egg donation will reduce your reserves and lead to premature menopause.

 Egg donation is a truly altruistic gesture, allowing others to realize their dreams of parenthood.
 In its history, it’s led to many successful births, with an average birth rate of 55% for all programs.
-Yet the decision to donate is personal and unique, and potential donors should be aware of the benefits and drawbacks, including those for your health, time management, and finances.
+Yet the decision to donate is personal and unique, and potential Donors should be aware of the benefits and drawbacks, including those for your health, time management, and finances.

 The Benefits of Donating Eggs